HamraJekeen/Waste-Classification-System/README.md

 # Waste-Classification-System
-The data folder is not upload due to folder size
+The data folder (dataset folder) is not upload due to folder size